ASK-18/126014008_Task-3/README.md

 ### Contributions are welcome!

-1.Fork the repository.
+1. Fork the repository.

-2.Create a new branch: git checkout -b feature-name 3.Make your changes and commit: git commit -m "Add feature"
+2. Create a new branch: git checkout -b feature-name
+3. Make your changes and commit: git commit -m "Add feature"

-4.Push to the branch: git push origin feature-name
+4. Push to the branch: git push origin feature-name

-5.Open a Pull Request.
+5. Open a Pull Request.

 ## License